ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    `(prep_state, prep_msg)`, in which case the Helper replies to the leader with `PrepareStep` in the `continued` state containing `prep_msg`.

-After computing each report share's preparation state and prepare message, the Helper SHOULD store them, tagged with the round they were computed in, so that the Leader can recover from losing the Helper's response.
+Helpers SHOULD store the most recent preparation state and prepare messages for each report share, tagged with the round they were computed for, so that the Aggregators may recover from the Leader losing the Helper's response.

 If the `round` in the Leader's request is equal to the Helper's current round (i.e., this is not the first time the Leader has sent this request), then the